 Balance Tonic was formulated to help provide a natural, root-cause solution to help manage stress and promote optimal female health.

-It includes three potent adaptogens: Ashwagandha, Shatavari and Maca.
+It includes two potent adaptogens: Ashwagandha and Maca Root.
 They each help to improve a number of menopausal symptoms such as anxiety, low libido, memory issues, hot flushes and more.